What is a Michigan Soil Erosion and Sedimentation Control Permit Bond?

 - The bond must be written by a Surety accepted and authorized to transact business in the State of Michigan, particularly Wayne County.

-- The Principal (contractor) has made application to establish, and maintain soil erosion and sedimentation control features at a property within Wayne County by Natural Resources and Environmental Protection Act 451 of 1994.
+- The Principal (contractor) has made an application to establish, and maintain soil erosion and sedimentation control features at a property within Wayne County by Natural Resources and Environmental Protection Act 451 of 1994.

 - The Principal must faithfully comply with the provisions of the Wayne County Soil Conservation District Standards and Specifications for Soil Erosion and Sediment Control.